ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ### Publications

-To associate a publication with a dataset the _RO-Crate JSON-LD_ MUST include a URL for example  a DOI URL, as the ID of a publication using the [citation] property.
+To associate a publication with a dataset the _RO-Crate JSON-LD_ MUST include a URL (for example a DOI URL) as the @id of a publication using the [citation] property.

 For example: